outovhush/revops-portfolio/README.md

 __Results: [Analysis report](swag_23_pipeline_correlations/README.md)__

-#### 👉 Sales pipeline exploration focused on the channel performance
+#### 👉 Trial or Demo?

-__Goal:__  Estimate the effectiveness of two CTA strategies for a B2B funnel: trial or demo converts better?
+__Goal:__  Estimate the historical effectiveness of two CTA strategies for a B2B funnel, is it trial or demo that converts better?

 __Skills:__ Data exploration and cleaning, Statistics, Data Visualization